SripathCh/Home-page-and-Survey-Form-using-AWS/README.md

-# Home Page and Student Survey Form Using AWS
+###Home Page & Survey Form using AWS

-## Description
+## Overview
-This repository was originally developed for the SWE645 course assignment and includes two main components: a static homepage and a dynamic student survey form application.
-The homepage was hosted on AWS S3, and the survey form was deployed on AWS EC2.
-Currently, the AWS subscription has ended, and the links to these resources are inactive.
+This repository contains the artifacts for Homework 1 of the Component-based Software Development course, including a static home page and a dynamic survey form hosted on AWS services.
+Part 1 is hosted using AWS S3, and Part 2 is deployed on an AWS EC2 instance.

-## Previous Configuration
+## Links
+- **Part 1 - Static Home Page:** [sripathcherukuri-swe645.s3-website.us-east-2.amazonaws.com](http://sripathcherukuri-swe645.s3-website.us-east-2.amazonaws.com/)
+- **Part 2 - Dynamic Survey Form:** [3.133.91.79/part2/surveyform.html](https://3.133.91.79/part2/surveyform.html)

-### Part 1: Static Home Page on AWS S3
+## Part 1: Static Home Page
-- Utilized W3.CSS templates for enhanced aesthetics.
-- Included an error.html page to handle availability issues.

-### Part 2: Student Survey Form
-- Collected personal information, campus preferences, referral sources, likelihood of recommendation, and raffle entries through a web form.
-- Validated required fields and raffle entry formats.

-## General Setup and Replication
-If you need to set up this project again or replicate the environment, here are the general steps you would follow:

-### Requirements
-- An AWS account with access to S3 and EC2 services.
-- Local development environment with Eclipse EE and Tomcat for initial setup and testing.

-### Steps to Replicate
-1. **S3 Setup for Static Hosting:**
+1. Create `index.html` and `error.html`.
+2. Apply a W3.CSS template to enhance the webpage design.
-   - Create an S3 bucket and enable static website hosting.
+3. Set up an Amazon S3 bucket for hosting:
+    - Ensure you have a free tier Amazon AWS account.
+    - Turn off "Block all public access" in the bucket settings.
-   - Upload the index.html and error.html files to the bucket.
+    - Enable static web hosting and upload the HTML files.
-   - Configure bucket permissions and policies for public access according to AWS guidelines.

-2. **EC2 Setup for Dynamic Web Application:**
+    - Configure the bucket policy using appropriate JSON code.
+    - The `index.html` should display by default; `error.html` serves as a fallback.

+## Part 2: Dynamic Survey Form
-   - Provision an EC2 instance using the "Tomcat Certified by Bitnami" AMI from the AWS Marketplace.
+1. Launch a free tier eligible EC2 instance using "Tomcat Certified by Bitnami" from AWS Marketplace.
-   - Deploy the WAR file for the survey application.
-   - Adjust the security group settings to allow HTTP and SSH traffic.
+2. Configure the instance type as `t2.micro`.
+3. Create and download a new key-pair for SSH access.
+4. Establish an SSH connection:
+    ```bash
+    ssh -i filename.pem bitnami@your-public-ip-address
+    ```
+5. Transfer the `.war` file from your local machine to the EC2 instance:
+    ```bash
+    scp -i filename.pem path/to/filename.war bitnami@your-public-ip-address
+    ```
+6. Move the `.war` file to the `tomcat/webapps` directory on the EC2 instance:
+    ```bash
+    sudo mv /home/bitnami/filename.war tomcat/webapps
+    ```
+7. Access the survey form via the EC2 instance's public URL.

 Please note: As the AWS subscription has ended, the original deployment is no longer live.
 The instructions above are for archival and replication purposes.